-Even though I was given the 1st edition, the one I read was the 2nd edition from 1984 (where about half the book was overhauled).
-The book was officially discontinued in 1998 because it was felt an annual outreach periodical could keep up better with current thinking on the disease – hence the title of the book was transferred to the magazine we have today.
+Even though I was given the first edition, the one I read for this blog entry was the second edition from 1984 (where about half the book was overhauled).
+This book was officially discontinued in 1998 because it was felt an annual outreach periodical could keep up better with current thinking on the disease – hence the title of the book was transferred to the magazine we have today.
+(Click here for my review of the first official “Al-Anon Faces Alcoholism” outreach magazine.)

 2. The book is made up of 3 sections: articles from professionals, members’ sharings, & principles of the program.
 The first part was refreshing because so much of our literature is emotional & from within the fellowship, but the assessments from doctors & psychologists were matter-of-fact clinical views from the outside looking in. …Especially the first article, where each stage a family goes through is detailed to the point that if I walked into an office to get a diagnosis, they could say, “Yep, you’re at this particular stage & this is what’s coming up…” I’ve always thought what I went through was so chaotic & unpredictable, but apparently the path has a distinct pattern that is very well-worn.